DD-UX/tauri-react/README.md

-# Rust Base App Template for AWESOME-APP

-Base desktop application code with Tauri, Native Web Components, and SurrealDB (follow the VMES app architecture)
+>  **IMPORTANT** - This is a project based in Awesome app that replaces Native Web Components with NextJS.
+All the credits to [awesomeapp.org](https://awesomeapp.org) for this excelent backend in Rust with Tauri.

 **See [awesomeapp.org](https://awesomeapp.org) for more info**

 **[Discord Awesome App](https://discord.gg/XuKWrNGKpC) for any questions, issues, or anything else**

+---
+# Rust Base App Template for AWESOME-APP

+Base desktop application code with Tauri, <del>Native Web Components</del> NextJS, and SurrealDB (follow the VMES app architecture)

-# Hot Reload dev
+# <del>Hot Reload dev</del> Fast refresh dev

-For hot-reload UI and Tauri development, run the following in your VSCode from this root folder:
+<del>For hot-reload UI and Tauri development, run the following in your VSCode from this root folder:</del>
+[Fast refresh](https://nextjs.org/docs/basic-features/fast-refresh) is provided by NextJS, as simple as is :grin:

 ```sh
 awesome-app dev
 ```

-> **IMPORTANT** - Requires **node.js v8 and above**.
+> **IMPORTANT** - Requires **node.js v18 or above**.

 > This assumes `awesome-app` was installed locally (e.g., `cargo install awesome-app`)